Employment at DPD

 The Department of Public Defense (DPD) recruits for open positions periodically throughout the year.
 The application tool is on the King County employment website.
 As a department within King County, we are able to offer not only competitive salaries but also generous benefits packages.

 In the fall, DPD recruits current third-year students with the goal of hiring them as incoming attorneys for the following year.
-Our recruitment and application process will begin in mid-August 2019; we anticipate beginning interviews in mid-October 2019 and making offers of employment to third-year law students in early December.
+Our recruitment and application process begins in mid-August 2020; we anticipate beginning interviews in mid-October 2020 and making offers of employment to third-year law students in early December.

 DPD is also often looking for investigators, mitigation specialists, paralegals, administrative assistants, and others who are equally committed to the defense of our clients.